brandenc40/insult-generator/README.md

 # insult-generator

-### An API that returns insults, compliements, or comebacks
+### An API that returns insults, compliments, or comebacks

 #### Endpoints:
 - /insult